Access your Pro+ Content below.

-This article is part of the Issue 3 March 2012 issue of New BI demands pushing data architecture limits
+This article is part of the BI Trends + Strategies issue of Issue 3 March 2012

 Big data and operational BI place new demands on information architectures.
 What worked in the past may not be the best choice for the advanced analytics that are poised to provide substantial business value.